Ben Teekloh

-Ben Teekloh (born 6 December 1983) is a Liberian former footballer who played as a defensive midfielder.
+Ben Teekloh (born 6 December 1983) is a former Liberian former footballer who played as a defensive midfielder.
 He last played for FC Astra II Giurgiu in Romania.

-Career

-Ben Teekloh previously played for International Allies in Ghana where he started his professional career.

 International

-Teekloh was a member of the Liberia national football team and gained 23 caps, including the 2002 African Nations Cup and the 2008 African Nations Cup qualifiers.
-He earned his first cap in 2001 against Ivory Coast.
+Teekloh was a member of the Liberia national football team, earning 23 caps.
+He participated in the 2002 African Nations Cup and the 2008 African Nations Cup qualifiers.
+Teekloh earned his first cap in 2001 against Ivory Coast.

 On Thursday 16 August 2007, Teekloh was hospitalised after being seriously burnt in an explosion at his apartment.
 He missed the first half of the season and was reported to have had a miraculous escape.